jaySiddhapura-eng/angularCourse/README.md

    $ npm install
    ~~~

-## Some Important Files in the Angular Project
+## Some Important Files in The Angular Project

 ~~~typescript
  Angular-Project